-A nationally assessed language at continuers level is a 10-credit or a 20-credit subject at Stage 1, and a 20-credit subject at Stage 2.
+A nationally assessed language at continuers level is a 20-credit subject at Stage 2.
+2024 is the last year of teaching this subject outline.

 The subject outline for nationally assessed languages at continuers level has been developed from the Collaborative Curriculum and Assessment Framework for Languages (CCAFL), which is a national model for the teaching, learning, and assessment of language subjects.
 The three levels in the framework are: